MrJanHorak/nostagilic_moment_descent_clone/src/js/core/levels/README.md

 # Level Design Guide

-This guide explains how to create custom levels for the Descent game.
+This guide explains how to create custom levels for the Descended game.
 The level system uses a blueprint-based approach that allows for complete customization of tunnel segments, obstacle patterns, enemy placement, and power-up distribution.

 ## Table of Contents